cps-209-1-2019/ThreeRingBinder/README.md

-# game
+# Legend of the Three Ring Binder
-Where we put the code for the project
+Welcome to the _Legend of the Three Ring Binder_ repository.